Yoga day for me would be when free yoga classes start in Delhi: CM Arvind Kejriwal | Politics

 Yoga day for me would be when free yoga classes start in Delhi: CM Arvind Kejriwal

-Delhi Chief Minister Arvind Kejriwal on Tuesday said yoga day for him would be the day when free yoga classes will be started in the city again.Tomorrow is International Day of Yoga.
-Two years ago, the Delhi government started free yoga classes for the people of Delhi.
-They stopped us in Delhi, we started free yoga classes in Punjab.
+Delhi Chief Minister Arvind Kejriwal on Tuesday said yoga day for him would be the day when free yoga classes will be started in the city again.Hitting out at Kejriwal for his remarks, Delhi BJP chief Virendra Sachdeva said yoga classes were stopped because of non-payment of salaries to yoga teachers.

 - Country: